 The KF-X is being developed by the Korean Aerospace Industries.
 According to information published in the media, South Korea possesses 70% of the technology required to create its own 5th generation fighter, in connection with which an agreement was concluded with Lockheed Martin on technical support for the project.

 Model fighter KF-X

-According to available information, the maximum takeoff weight of the KF-X fighter should be 21000 kg.
+According to the available information, the maximum takeoff weight of the KF-X fighter should be 21000 kg.
 It is planned to use Pratt & Whitney F100-PW-229 or General Electric F110-GE-129 engines as a power plant.
 Particular attention is paid to high acceleration characteristics, which should be higher than that of the American F-35A.
-This should enhance the KF-X's potential when used as an interceptor fighter.
+This should increase the KF-X's potential when used as an interceptor fighter.

 It is reported that after the adoption of the KF-X into service, it will receive the designation F-33 Boramae.
 As of the end of 2019, several experimental prototypes were under construction.
 The first one is to take off in 2022.
 The start of serial construction is scheduled for 2026.
 South Korea plans to have 120 aircraft in service by 2032.